abresler/radyant/README.md

 Interactive data analytics using [R](http://www.r-project.org/) and [Shiny](http://www.rstudio.com/shiny/) by [Rstudio](http://www.rstudio.com/).

 ### Todo:
-- Add analysis-tools (e.g., perceptual maps, MDS)
+- Use ggplot2 for perceptual maps
+- Create help files
+- Timeseries plots in Visualize using ggplot2
+- Use dplyr to explore and summarize data
 - Use knitr to log analysis output
-- Create help files
 - etc. etc.

 ### Install the marketing app locally